 Royston Cave has been welcoming visitors since its discovery in 1742.
 With entry only available upon request and via a rope, it wasn’t until the current visitor entrance was dug in 1790 that formal, paid visits were introduced.
-The 22 meter long tunnel was dug by local builder Thomas Watson, the then occupier of the Town House above.
-Mr Watson effectively took private ownership of the cave and charged visitors 6 pence for entry.
+This 22 m long access tunnel was dug by local builder Thomas Watson, the then occupier of the Town House above.
+He effectively took private ownership of the cave and charged visitors sixpence for entry.
 Watson advertised Royston Cave as ‘the greatest curiosity of the kind in Europe’.

-In 1974, Royston Town Council was formed as the successor to Royston Urban District Council and in 1998, Royston Town Council bought Royston Cave outright.
+In 1974, Royston Town Council was formed as the successor to Royston Urban District Council and, in 1998, Royston Town Council bought Royston Cave outright.
 Royston History Society continued to manage it on the Council’s behalf and modern, guided tours were introduced.
-In 2018, management of Royston Cave reverted back to Royston Town Council.
+In 2018, management of Royston Cave reverted to Royston Town Council.

 The Royston Cave Trust Fund is a registered charity.
 The objects of the Royston Cave Trust Fund are (1) to maintain, repair, restore, preserve and conserve Royston Cave for the benefit of the public, (2) to advance education.

 The Royston Cave Trust Fund provide Royston Cave with vital funding for facilities, research, and conservation.
 Its board is comprised of 9 trustees.

 We believe our heritage belongs to us all.
 That’s why we’re committed to improving accessibility, so more people than ever before can learn about and experience Royston Cave.

 We also strive for greater transparency, so while Royston Cave’s origin and use may remain an enigma, our knowledge and research will not.
 We are committed to continuing to archive our full story, both past and present, online through the increased provision of information, news, imagery, research and resources, so Royston Cave's story becomes accessible for everyone, forever.